Tetanus: Diagnosis

 There are currently no blood tests for diagnosing tetanus.
-The diagnosis is based on the presentation of tetanus symptoms and does not depend upon isolation of the bacterium, which is recovered from the wound in only 30% of cases and can be isolated from people without tetanus.
+The diagnosis is based on the presentation of tetanus symptoms.
+It does not depend upon isolation of the bacterium, which is recovered from the wound in only 30% of cases.
+C. tetani can be isolated from people without tetanus.
 Laboratory identification of C. tetani can be demonstrated only by the production of tetanospasmin in mice.
 Having recently experienced head trauma may indicate cephalic tetanus--a rare form of tetanus resulting in weakened facial muscles and spasms--if no other diagnosis has been made.

 The "spatula test" is a clinical test for tetanus that involves touching the posterior pharyngeal wall with a soft-tipped instrument and observing the effect.
 A positive test result is the involuntary contraction of the jaw (biting down on the "spatula"), and a negative test result would normally be a gag reflex attempting to expel the foreign object.
 A short report in The American Journal of Tropical Medicine and Hygiene states that, in an affected subject research study, the spatula test had a high specificity (zero false-positive test results) and a high sensitivity (94% of infected people produced a positive test).

 Prevention

 Unlike many infectious diseases, recovery from naturally acquired tetanus does not usually result in immunity.
-This is due to the extreme potency of the tetanospasmin toxin.
-Tetanospasmin will likely be lethal before it will provoke an immune response.
+This is due to the extreme potency of tetanospasmin.
+Tetanospasmin will likely be lethal before it provokes an immune response.

 Tetanus can be prevented by vaccination with tetanus toxoid.
-The CDC recommends that adults receive a booster vaccine every ten years, and standard care practice in many places is to give the booster to any person with a puncture wound who is uncertain of when they were last vaccinated, or if they have had fewer than three lifetime doses of the vaccine.
+The CDC recommends that adults receive a booster shot every ten years, and standard care practice in many places is to give the booster to any person with a puncture wound who is uncertain of when they were last vaccinated, or if they have had fewer than three lifetime doses of the vaccine.
 The booster may not prevent a potentially fatal case of tetanus from the current wound, as it can take up to two weeks for tetanus antibodies to form.

 In children under the age of seven, the tetanus vaccine is often administered as a combined vaccine, DPT/DTaP vaccine, which also includes vaccines against diphtheria and pertussis.
 For adults and children over seven, the Td vaccine (tetanus and diphtheria) or Tdap (tetanus, diphtheria, and acellular pertussis) is commonly used.

 The World Health Organization certifies countries as having eliminated maternal or neonatal tetanus.
-Certification requires at least two years of rates of less than 1 case per 1,000 live births.
+Certification requires at least 2 years of rates of 1 case or fewer per 1,000 live births.
 In 1998 in Uganda, 3,433 tetanus cases were recorded in newborn babies; of these, 2,403 died.
 After a major public health effort, Uganda was certified as having eliminated maternal and neonatal tetanus in 2011.